machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Add Java-specific rules.
 ```

-This lets a child extend a parent template instead of fully replacing it.
+This behavior comes from `setActDataEntry` and `putStringActData`.

 ### Array inheritance

-If `inputs` or another array value is defined as a TOML array, `mergeTomlArrayValues` combines parent and child values by index.
+If a property is a TOML array, `mergeTomlArrayValues` merges parent and child values by position.

-This means:
+That means:

-- a child array item can fill `%s` in the parent item at the same position,
+- a child value can replace `%s` in the parent item at the same index,
-- additional child items can be appended when the child array is longer,
+- extra child items can be appended,
-- a single string value can also be merged into a list.
+- a single existing string can also be merged into a list.

-This behavior is especially useful for episode-based acts.
+This is especially useful for episode-based acts.

-### Runtime inheritance from current configuration
+### Runtime inherited values from the configurator

-After act data is loaded, `applyActData` applies the values to the processor.
+After act data is loaded, `applyActData` applies it to the processor.
 Before a string property is applied, `resolveInheritedValue` checks whether the configurator already contains a value for the same key.

-If it does, and the act value contains `%s`, Ghostwriter replaces `%s` with the existing configured value.
+If it does, and the act value contains `%s`, Ghostwriter replaces `%s` with the already configured value.

-This allows the effective value to be built from several layers:
+So the final value can be built from multiple layers, including:

-1. existing runtime configuration,
+1. existing configurator values,
 2. built-in act values,
-3. user-defined act values,
+3. custom act values,
-4. parent act inheritance through `basedOn`,
+4. parent inheritance through `basedOn`,
 5. final child overrides.

-### How non-string values are handled
+### Non-string values

-`ActProcessor` also converts TOML values when loading them:
+While loading TOML data, `ActProcessor` also converts values as needed:

-- booleans are converted to strings,
+- booleans become strings,
-- integers are converted to strings,
+- integers become strings,
-- doubles are converted to strings,
+- doubles become strings,
-- arrays are stored as lists,
+- arrays become lists,
 - an `inputs` array becomes the episode prompt list.

 ## Placeholder variables

-Acts may use placeholder variables in the `${...}` format.
+Acts can use placeholder variables in the `${...}` format.

 These placeholders are intended for dynamic substitution by the application or functional tools at runtime.
-They can be used to obtain values such as:
+They can represent values such as:

 - environment variables,
 - system properties,
 - action properties,
-- configurator-provided values.
+- configurator values,
+- other runtime-provided parameters.

 Important rules:

 - Placeholders must remain exactly in the `${...}` format.
-- They must not be resolved, renamed, reformatted, or otherwise changed manually.
+- They must not be manually resolved or changed in documentation or generated content.
-- The LLM must not alter these placeholders.
-- They are meant for runtime substitution, not documentation-time expansion.
+- They are meant for runtime substitution only.
+- The LLM must not alter them.

 Example: